-Within each targeted funding or preference category, families will be selected by position according to lottery or on a first-come, first-served basis according to the date and time their complete application is received by the PHA.
-When the PHA's waiting list is open, and waiting list selections are needed, 95% of applications selected will be preference applicants and 5% non-preference.
+Within each targeted funding or preference category, families will be selected according to their lottery placement, or on a first-come, first-served basis according to the date and time their complete application is received by the PHA.

 Documentation will be maintained by the PHA as to whether families on the list qualify for and are interested in targeted funding.
-If a higher-placed family on the waiting list is not qualified or not interested in targeted funding, there will be a notation maintained so that the PHA does not have to ask higher-placed families each time targeted selections are made.
+If a higher placed family on the waiting list is not qualified or not interested in targeted funding, there will be a notation maintained so that the PHA does not have to ask higher placed families each time targeted selections are made.